 An emotional wound is a negative event from the character’s past that causes a hurt deep enough to change who he or she is.
 It might be a single experience (discovering a spouse’s infidelity), a longer term situation (being so poor one often went to bed hungry), or a series of small cuts that leave scars (a parent who withheld affection whenever one’s performance and grades were less than perfect).
 Whatever the wound, the result is an all-consuming fear that if the character does not protect himself, this situation (and resulting emotional pain) will happen again.

 This intense fear causes flaws to bloom, flaws that act as emotional shields to keep people and situations at arms length, preventing a past hurt from reoccurring.
 Behaviors, habits, attitudes, and even beliefs may alter.
-The character who was cheated on will struggle with trust, and may become promiscuous to avoid meaningful relationships that could put his heart at risk.
+The character who was cheated on will struggle with trust, which causes him to avoid meaningful relationships that could put his heart at risk.
 The character raised in poverty may become stingy with money and resources to avoid any possibility of having to go without.
 A character taught that affection is tied to success may become an overachieving workaholic out of a need to please others.
 The most important aspect of these flaws is that while they appear to “protect” or “help” the character, they actually do the opposite, damaging relationships and preventing the self-growth needed to move past these fears.

 Wounds will help shape our characters.
 Who someone is at the start of a story is due, in part, to any wounds from his past.
 As authors, it’s important to identify a character’s unique wounds to better understand what kind of person he is, how he’s likely to react in a given situation, and why.

 By exploring EMOTIONAL WOUNDS as the topic for our next thesaurus, we can examine different wounding events and offer ideas on how they could change a character, helping you plot how a wound will impact your character’s personality and steer his motivations.